Beliavsky/Fortran-code-on-GitHub/README.md

 [Castlequest](https://github.com/Quuxplusone/Castlequest): parser adventure

+[fortlife](https://github.com/owainkenwayucl/fortlife): Conway's Game of Life, written in Fortran 77 for the Open Watcom compiler on FreeDOS, but which also compiles on gfortran on Linux, by Owain Kenway

 [fortranchessprogram](https://github.com/arbolis/fortranchessprogram): chess program where the user enters moves in notation such as e2-e4 and the board is displayed as text

 [mastermind](https://github.com/fortran-gaming/mastermind): classic MasterMind game in modern Fortran 2008, from fortran-gaming